microsoft/Search4Code/README.md

 PopularityRank | A popularity score based on the frequency of the query in the raw data.
 Most popular query is ranked 1.
 PredictedLabel | Boolean label where 'True' denotes the query has a code search intent.

+You can find a sample of the data [here](https://github.com/microsoft/Search4Code/data/java_sample.csv).

 ## Terms of Use: